 *Both major and minor are available in PSIR

-The degree program in Languages, Linguistics and Literature offers a flexible and applied degree that is designed to train the next generation of specialists in linguistics, languages and literature, as well as provide a solid generalist degree to prepare students in a variety of professions.
+The degree program in World Languages, Literatures and Cultures offers a flexible and applied degree that is designed to train the next generation of specialists in linguistics, languages and literature, as well as provide a solid generalist degree to prepare students in a variety of professions.
 This major program provides students with a focused familiarity with one of four languages, cultures, and history of the world: Mandarin Chinese, French, Spanish and German.
-Students in LLL program can study everything from the history of the Theater, to the literature of Japan, to the way language is produced and processed in the human brain, varies and changes through time and space.
+Students in WLLC program can study everything from the history of the Theater, to the literature of Japan, to the way language is produced and processed in the human brain, varies and changes through time and space.
 By studying the programs offered by LLL department, students will gain a nuanced understanding of the intricacies of language, culture, poetry and literature, and will become critical and creative writers, and effective communicators.
 Students completing a degree in Languages and Literature may choose to specialize in one particular area or language, including Anglophone, Spanish, French, German, Chinese and others.

 Sociology is the study of human society.
 Rather than investigating the motivations and behavior of individuals - which is what the field of psychology does - sociology focuses on group patterns in a wide range of contexts, from interactions at the "micro" level, to systematic processes at the "macro" or global level, and everything in between.
 Sociologists try to make the familiar strange, that is they look beyond superficial explanations in an attempt to understand the complexities of social phenomena.
 To do so, sociologists use a wide variety of research methods, including survey and questionnaires, statistical analysis, informal and in-depth interviews, participant observation and ethnography, and content and textual analysis.
 Sociology is also a very broad field, with sub-fields focused on the main social institutions (family, work and economy, religion, education, politics, and media), the social divisions (including race/ethnicity, gender and social class), and a variety of other areas, from culture, the environment, and migration to organizations, sport, and social psychology.